AltSchool/ember-cli-react/README.md

 Install the addon in your app:

 ```
-ember install ember-cli-react
+ember install ember-simple-react
 ```

 If you prefer npm/yarn install (the following is similar with above):

 ```
-yarn add --dev ember-cli-react
+yarn add --dev ember-simple-react

 # This triggers addon blueprint to do necessary setup
-ember generate ember-cli-react
+ember generate ember-simple-react
 ```

-**NOTE**: `ember-cli-react` relies on a custom resolver to discover components.
+**NOTE**: `ember-simple-react` relies on a custom resolver to discover components.
-If you have installed `ember-cli-react` with the standard way then you should be fine.
-Otherwise, you will need to manually update the first line of `app/resolver.js` to `import Resolver from 'ember-cli-react/resolver';`.
+If you have installed `ember-simple-react` with the standard way then you should be fine.
+Otherwise, you will need to manually update the first line of `app/resolver.js` to `import Resolver from 'ember-simple-react/resolver';`.

 <details><summary><strong>Upgrading to 1.0</strong></summary>
 <p>